Variational Quantum Circuits for Multi-Qubit Gate Automata: Acknowledgements

 \section{Acknowledgements}

-AM acknowledges the support of SB and DL for supervising him in that project from the beginning.
+AM acknowledges the support of the European Union (ERC Advanced Grant, QuantAI, No. 101055129) for the doctoral program in UIBK.
 DL acknowledges support from the EPSRC Centre for Doctoral Training in Delivering Quantum Technologies, grant ref.~EP/S021582/1.